Pakalum Paathiravum: Production

+The film was announced on 5 December 2021 and the principal photography started the next day.
+The film was released on 3 March 2023.
 Director Ajai Vasudev, who has helmed three Mammootty starrers previously, announced his fourth film for Sree Gokulam Movies starring Kunchacko Boban and Rajisha Vijayan.
 Actor Guru Somasundaram, who played the antagonist in Minnal Murali was signed to play an important role.
 Sam C. S. was signed to compose the background score.
 Producer Gokulam Gopalan also played an important role.